Traditional types of paints and finishes

 Ingredients in gloss finishes generally included natural oils such as linseed and fish oil.
 Quality depended on the purity of oils and pigments used.
-These paints were excellent for repelling water from wood surfaces as well as protecting structural and decorative cast and wrought iron from corrosion.
+These paints were excellent for repelling water from wood surfaces and protecting structural and decorative cast and wrought iron from corrosion.

-Limewashes used for painting rendered masonry were inexpensive as were the alkali-stable mineral and earth pigments, such as sienna, red and yellow ochres and Venetian red.
+Limewashes used for painting rendered masonry were inexpensive, as were alkali-stable mineral and earth pigments, such as sienna, red and yellow ochres and Venetian red.

-Until the early 1900s paints were generally prepared by the painter who mixed them by hand and often on site using natural binders such as casein, vegetable oils, shellfish, bitumen and tar, which provided a colour range that was rich in tonal variations.
+Until the early 1900s, painters mixed paints by hand, and often onsite, using natural binders such as casein, vegetable oils, shellfish, bitumen and tar.
+This provided a colour range that was rich in tonal variations.

-Although ready-mixed, industrially-made paints were more available from the 1920s when petroleum binders were introduced, a number of painters continued to mix their own paint until the late 1960s.
+Although ready-mixed, industrially-made paints were more available from the 1920s when petroleum binders evolved, a number of painters continued to mix their own paint until the late 1960s.

-From the 1920s UV stabilisers, anticoagulants and new materials were developed such as nitrocellulose, phenolic and alkyd resins, synthetic resins and pigments, extenders and modifiers.
-Acrylic (latex) paints became more popular in the postwar years, leading to a decline in using traditional paints and painting practices.
+From the 1920s painters used ultraviolet (UV) stabilisers, anticoagulants and new materials such as nitrocellulose, phenolic and alkyd resins, synthetic resins and pigments, extenders and modifiers.
+Acrylic (latex) paints became more popular in postwar years, leading to a decline in use of traditional paints and painting practices.

-More recently, there has been an increase in painters using good-quality, pre-mixed and ready-to-use traditional coatings, which are much more durable than many modern synthetic coatings.
+More recently, there has been an increase in painters using good-quality, pre-mixed and ready-to-use traditional coatings.
+These are more durable than many modern synthetic coatings.

-Environmentally-friendly, non-toxic and pollutant-free paints, based on traditional mixes and methods, are now being made.
+Manufacturers are now making environmentally-friendly, non-toxic and pollutant-free paints, based on traditional mixes and methods.
 These include Porter’s limewashes, cement-based paints like boncote and mineral-type coatings.

 Types of coatings and finishes